 On Oct.
-2, 2015, director of athletics Dan Radakovich officially opened the new baseball player facility located behind the first-base stands.
-The new facility, a $9 million addition to Doug Kingsmore Stadium, was the first building to open as part of the Will to Lead Campaign at Clemson University.
+2, 2015, Clemson officially opened the baseball player facility located behind the first-base stands.
+The facility, a $9 million addition to Doug Kingsmore Stadium, was the first building to open as part of the Will to Lead Campaign at Clemson University.

-The 20,000 square-foot facility replaces the old 3,500 square-foot locker room and players’ lounge facility that was housed under the first-base stands.
-The new complex includes many state-of-the-art features that improve the experience of coaches, players and staff, and also improve the recruiting process.
+The 20,000 square-foot facility replaced the old 3,500 square-foot locker room and players’ lounge facility that was housed under the first-base stands.
+The complex includes many state-of-the-art features that improve the experience of coaches, players and staff, and also improve the recruiting process.

 The first-floor additions to the player facility are complete with a “lobby of legacy,” which includes interactive displays for fans to observe the rich heritage of the storied program.
 The museum-styled lobby includes infographics displaying All-Americans, major leaguers, national players-of-the-year, conference trophies, College World participant trophies and Gold Glove awards.